 If you are considering purchasing a Bullmastiff puppy, find a good breeder who has all of her breeding dogs radiographed and certified to be free of hip dysplasia.
 Some dogs are certified by the OFA (Orthopedic Foundation for Animals), but there is also a distraction test developed by the University of Pennsylvania in 1983, the Penn Hip, that does not certify the dog as fit for breeding but may give a better idea of which dogs are likely to carry this problem.

 In addition, an AVMA journal from 2001 (Vol.219, No.9) reports that certification can be done as early as 8 months.
 If a dog is diagnosed that early it may be possible to prevent the development of arthritis in the hip joint.
 This is no guarantee, of course, and about a quarter of all dogs will still develop hip dysplasia, so this is something all those thinking about getting one of these dogs needs to think about.

 They are also prone to elbow dysplasia, retinal atrophy (PRA), cancers like lymphoma and mast cell tumors, and some dogs develop hypothyroidism.
 Since the dogs are also prone to bloat, some breeders recommend feeding several times per day or feeding from an elevated dish.
 There is also some holistic veterinarians that recommend feeding dogs like the bullmastiff raw food, since the raw bones make the stomach stronger and make the dog unlikely to ever bloat and suffer from a twisted stomach (GDV).

 Do not allow your dog to become obese!
 If your Bullmastiff survives all of the early health challenges, she is also prone to develop arthritis, and extra weight makes it that much harder for a big dog to get around.
 There are a lot of recommendations to make a dog's later years more comfortable, but feeding a natural glucosamine source like raw chicken feet may prevent the problem from even developing.

-The bullmastiff usually only lives 7 or 8 years old.
+The bullmastiff usually only lives seven or eight years old.
 Although there are no guarantees when choosing your dog, try to find a breeder that focuses on longevity.